 Conclusion

 It is important to select reliable people who can vouch for your abilities and work ethic.
-Their contribution may be the deciding factor whether you get a job offer or not.
+Their contribution may be the deciding factor whether you get an offer or not.